authorizerdev/docs/pages/deployment/kubernetes.md

 # Kubernetes

-> Helm chart for Authorizer deployment is coming soon.
+> We also support [Helm chart](/deployment/helm-chart) for deplyment of Authorizer instance.

 You can use [docker image](https://hub.docker.com/repository/docker/lakhansamani/authorizer) to deploy with following configuration.
 It includes